 All staff, faculty, and Residence student leaders have received Sexual Violence Response to Disclosure training.
 We will support you and help you find the resources you need.
 There is a website with on and off campus supports - ambrose.edu/sexual-violence-response-and-awareness.

 Off Campus:

 - Clinic: Sheldon Chumir Health Centre 403-955-6200 - Calgary Communities Against Sexual Abuse 403-237-5888

-Students are advised to retain a copy of this syllabus for their records.
+Note: Students are strongly advised to retain this syllabus for their records.